nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <h2 style="color: #8E44AD;"> <i class="fas fa-question-circle icon"></i>  FAQ</h2>

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the MATER app on your other Computer.
-Next, overwrite its empty `addressbook.json` data file which it creates with the `addressbook.json` data file of your current Computers' MATER home folder.
+Next, overwrite its empty `addressbook.json` data file which it created with the `addressbook.json` data file of your current Computers' MATER home folder.

 **Q**: What happens if I enter an invalid command?<br>
 **A**: MATER will display an error message.
 You can refer to the [Features](#features) section for the correct command format or reference the `help` window in the app.